|

 • Medication can be helpful, especially in the initial phases, in combination with various forms of therapy.

-• The treatment plan must be assessed, evaluated and modified as needed regularly.
+• The treatment plan must be regularly assessed, evaluated, and modified.

 • Substance addiction often comes together with other mental disorders.